roy-saurabh/AWARE-main/README.md

 4. **Results and Evaluation**

    The evaluation metrics and plots will be displayed during the model training process.
-You can also explore the `mental_health_risk_prediction.ipynb` notebook for an interactive analysis.
+Explore the `mental_health_risk_prediction.ipynb` notebook for an interactive analysis.

 ### Reproducing the Results

 To reproduce the results, follow the steps above.
-Ensure that you use the same random seed (`random_state=42`) for data splitting and model training to obtain consistent results.
+Use the same random seed (`random_state=42`) for data splitting and model training to obtain consistent results.

-**Note:** Since the data files are not included due to sensitivity, you will need to use your own datasets.
+**Note:** Since the data files are not included due to sensitivity, use the relevant datasets.
 The scripts are designed to work with data files that have similar structures to those expected by the code.

 ### Customization

 - **Adjusting Model Parameters**

-  You can modify the CNN architecture, hyperparameters, and training settings in the `model_training.py` script.
+  Modify the CNN architecture, hyperparameters, and training settings in the `model_training.py` script.

 - **Using Different Data**

-  Replace the data files in the `data/` directory with your own datasets, ensuring they have the necessary columns.
+  Replace the data files in the `data/` directory with the datasets, ensuring they have the necessary columns.

 ---